dltj/dltj-blog/content/2023-01-26-issue-97-large-language-models.md

 ## Alan in snowy weather
 {: #alan}
-{% include image.html wpsrc="2023/2023-01-26-alan-snow.jpg" width="700" alt="Photograph of a white cat with black splotches sitting up tall on a paver patio.
-The ground in front of the cat is covered with snow." %}
+{{ image(width="700", localsrc="2023/2023-01-26-alan-snow.jpg", alt="Photograph of a white cat with black splotches sitting up tall on a paver patio.
+The ground in front of the cat is covered with snow.") }}
 We got snow in central Ohio, and Alan just had to check it out.
 You will note that he is not _in_ the snow, just _next to_ the snow.
 He has gone full "house-cat" after all.